nipunasudha/CubensisConnect/README.md

   });
 ```

-If the verification is successful, Waves Keeper will return to the promise an object containing data for signature verification:
+If the verification is successful, Cubensis Connect will return to the promise an object containing data for signature verification:

 - `host` – a host that requested a signature
 - `name` – the name of an application that requested a signature